-Problem: no data is shown
+Problem: No data is shown

-Cause A: event source data isn't in JSON format
+Cause A: Event source data isn't in JSON format

-Azure Time Series Insights only supports JSON data.
+Azure Time Series Insights supports only JSON data.
 For JSON samples, see Supported JSON shapes.

-Cause B: the event source key is missing a required permission
+Cause B: The event source key is missing a required permission

 When you register an IoT hub or an event hub, it's important to set the consumer group that you want to use to read the data.
 This consumer group can't be shared.
 If the consumer group is shared, the underlying IoT hub or event hub automatically and randomly disconnects one of the readers.
-Provide a unique consumer group for Time Series Insights to read from.
+Provide a unique consumer group for Azure Time Series Insights to read from.

-Cause D: the environment has just been provisioned
+Cause D: The environment has just been provisioned

-Data will appear in your Time Series Insights explorer within a few minutes after the environment and its data are first created.
+Data will appear in your Azure Time Series Insights explorer within a few minutes after the environment and its data are first created.

-Problem: some data is shown, but data is missing
+Problem: Some data is shown, but data is missing

-Cause A: your environment is being throttled
+Cause A: Your environment is being throttled

 If you have old events in your event source, you can approach throttling in one of two ways:

-- Change your event source's retention limits to help remove old events that you don't want to show up in Time Series Insights.
+- Change your event source's retention limits to help remove old events that you don't want to show up in Azure Time Series Insights.

-- If each event hub message is flattened to a single Time Series Insights event, throttling doesn't occur.
+- If each event hub message is flattened to a single Azure Time Series Insights event, throttling doesn't occur.

-- If each event hub message is flattened to 100 Time Series Insights events, 4,600 events should be ingested every minute.
+- If each event hub message is flattened to 100 Azure Time Series Insights events, 4,600 events should be ingested every minute.

 An S1 SKU environment that has a capacity of 3 can ingress only 2,100 events every minute (1 million events per day = 700 events per minute at three units = 2,100 events per minute).

-For a high-level understanding of how flattening logic works, see Supported JSON shapes.
+To get a high-level understanding of how flattening logic works, see Supported JSON shapes.

 Recommended resolutions for excessive throttling

-Cause B: initial ingestion of historical data slows ingress
+Cause B: Initial ingestion of historical data slows ingress